g-h-0-S-t/sports-reels/README.md

 # Sports Reels

 This project creates AI-generated history videos for sports celebrities and displays them in a TikTok-style reel format using Next.js.
-You can search an existing sports player, or add a new one.

 ## Prerequisites